elypia/yaml4deltaspike/README.md

 # YAML4DeltaSpike [![Matrix]][matrix-community] [![Discord]][discord-guild] [![Bintray]][bintray-page] [![Docs]][documentation] [![Build]][gitlab] [![Coverage]][gitlab] [![Donate]][elypia-donate]
 ## About
-This project, as the name entails, provides YAML configuration support for the DeltaSpike configuration resolver and uses [snakeyaml] to binds the properties to an implementation of the MapConfigSource.
+This project, as the name entails, provides YAML configuration support for the DeltaSpike configuration mechanism and uses [snakeyaml] to binds the properties to an implementation of the MapConfigSource.

 This is an incredibly small project, so it will rarely receive updates due to the small